InvestedBrick/Brick-Lang/README.md

 - You need `masm32` installed on your computer under `C:\masm32`.

 *Note:*
-- Currently, there is only support for Windows, but feel free to write a pull request for other operating systems.
+- Currently, there is only support for Windows 10, but feel free to write a pull request for other operating systems.